bitwitch/email/README.md

-# Send email via Google's SMTP server
+# Send email via Google's SMTP server using OAuth2

 ### Why this package exists
 My use case is I want to send email programatically.
 Many of my programs that